 What is the guide price?

-A guide price is simply the auctioneer’s estimate of what the property might sell for.
-This should not be taken as an indication of the value of the lot, or the reserve price.
-It is a buyer’s responsibility to decide how much they want to bid.
+A guide price is the auctioneer’s estimate of what a property might sell for.
+It’s not the reserve price or the property’s true value, and it’s the buyer's responsibility to decide how much to bid.

 What is the reserve price?